 American Airlines is granting choice rewards to passengers who actually fly American Airlines.
 As an incentive to earn Loyalty Points by flying, AAdvantage Platinum Pro and Executive Platinum members who fly 30 or more segments will have choice rewards.
 Starting in March 2022, Loyalty Point award levels start at 125,00 points.
 For each award level, a choice award will be granted.
 Currently, Choice awards include System Wide Upgrades, Admiral Club day passes, and AAdvantage award bonus miles.
 American airlines claim other awards will be available later in 2022.

 American Airlines elite status no longer requires flying American Airlines to earn status.
 Instead, nearly all interactions which earn American Airline miles earn Loyalty Points.
 The more you engage and earn, the higher the status you will earn.
 American Airlines is not actually changing their Advantage program benefits, but instead changing how you earn and keep status.
 Elite levels are staying the same, with new qualifiers.
 The dramatic changes are now in effect.
-Although earning status will be possible through bonus and credit card spend, the most sought after rewards, such as System wide upgrades still requires true loyalty to flying.
-Only those who spend hours on planes, and fly the necessary segments will find themselves earning American’s best rewards.
+Although earning status will be possible through bonus and credit card spend, the most sought after rewards, such as System wide upgrades still require true loyalty to flying.
+Only those who spend hours on planes, and fly the necessary segments will find themselves earning America’s best rewards.